Customer service & tarmac delay plan

 - A phone call to inform family/friends of your delay (or, if requested, we will endeavour to make contact on your behalf)

 These provisions will be offered until alternative travel arrangements have been arranged by Air New Zealand.
-Should you opt to make different arrangements, these and any additional costs will be your responsibility.
+Where any offered alternative flight is a reasonable alternative, but you opt to make different arrangements, the costs of these arrangements and any additional costs will be your responsibility.

 Have not yet commenced your journey we will:

-- Ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible
+- Endeavour to ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible

 - Keep you updated with any changes to rescheduled travel plans